account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 Boat Dimensions

-Access to the bottom of Middlewood Locks is via the upper River Irwell, beyond the terminus of the Manchester Ship Canal.
+Access to the Middlewood Locks is via the upper River Irwell, beyond the terminus of the Manchester Ship Canal.
 Boaters can access the Ship Canal and the Irwell via Pomona Dock No3 from the Bridgewater Canal.
 The maximum size of boat that can fit Pomona Lock is:

 Length: 71′ (21.6 m)